Biostatistics; Epidemiology; Models, Statistical; Prognosis; Public Health; Regression Analysis; Risk Assessment; Survival Analysis

 Research Area: Our biometrical consulting service supports clinical research at the Medical University of Vienna.
 All biostatistical aspects of study planning, preparation of study protocol, and data analysis can be discussed.
 See our website for details.

 My primary interest is in statistical modeling in etiologic and predictive research.
 A focus of my methodological research is objective and reproducible variable selection.
-Obtaining and communicating easily comprehensible effect size measures to support individuals’ treatment decisions or to support public health recommendations is another research focus.
-In a former project, I explored weighted estimation in Cox regression as a means to deal with non-proportional hazards (time-dependent effects), a condition frequently occurring in medical data.
+Obtaining and communicating easily comprehensible effect size measures to support individual treatment decisions or to support public health recommendations is another research focus.

 I take part in the STRATOS initiative (Strengthening Analytical Thinking for Observational Studies).